 A survey of myths and folktales from classical to present times.
 Covers the basic concepts of myths and the approaches to understanding them.
 Includes the role of folklore in culture.
+3 hours lecture.

 ENG 230 - Literature of the Southwest (3) ~